 Theoretical elements

 Classroom lectures and presentations covering water rescue team resources and capabilities, multi-team search management, mass evacuation, welfare consideration for extended and large-scale operations, communication, incident management considerations, clear effective briefing and debriefing, crime scene and body recovery considerations, national water safety policies, the Civil Contingencies act, incident planning including interpretation of forecasts and forecasting flooding events and distribution.
-Delegate are issued a workbook and a personal reflection which is completed throughout the course and is assessed along with a written examination.
+Delegates are issued a workbook and a personal reflection which is completed throughout the course and is assessed along with a written examination.

 Practical elements